iuni-cadre/cadre-interface/docs/index.md

 **Network Queries**

-- In addition to returning an output table with selected fields, you can also select whether you want to the query to return a citation or reference graph (edgelist).
+- In addition to returning an output table with selected fields, you can also select whether you want the query to return a citation or reference graph (edgelist).
 This relational output captures links between scholarly works (e.g., papers, patents/trademarks) based on their citations of other works.
 - Click **Include Citation Network Graph** to return a network edgelist based on the *citations* of the query results (papers/patents).
     - A citations graph consists of the query results and any papers or patents the query results cite, with edges representing citations by the query result.
 - Click **Include Reference Network Graph** to return a network edgelist based on *references* that cite the query results (papers/patents).